HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/cleanup_wcm.md

 DISCLAIMER OF WARRANTIES:
 -------------------------
 The code is provided "AS IS", without warranty of any kind.
 HCL shall not be liable for any damages arising out of your use of the sample code, even if they have been advised of the possibility of such damages.

 ## Drafts

 Draft items that are not published can accumulate over time.
 Use the following sample JSP to clean up drafts that are no longer needed.
 You can adjust the JSP to go against different libraries and to have a "last changed" check.

-Download the file `wcm_maintenance.zip` here: wcm_maintenance.zip The sample JSP is `purgeDrafts.jsp` inside the zip.
+Download the file [`wcm_maintenance.zip`](https://git.cwp.pnp-hcl.com/CWPdoc/dx-mkdocs/files/1822/wcm_maintenance.zip).
+The sample JSP file is `purgeDrafts.jsp` located in the wcm_maintenance folder.

 ## Versions